EqualExperts/agents-behave/blog.md

 ==DIAGRAM==

-## A first test
+## Our First Test

-We will begin by creating a test that simulates a conversation between a user and an assistant.
-This test will evaluate the assistant's ability to book a hotel room in London for specific dates, catering to the user's budget and guest requirements.
-Additionally, we will assess the conversational quality of the assistant, ensuring it meets predefined criteria.
+We will commence by initiating a test that simulates a dialogue between a user and an assistant.
+This test aims to evaluate the assistant's proficiency in booking a hotel room in London, adhering to the user's budget and specific guest requirements.
+Moreover, we will scrutinise the conversational quality of the assistant to ensure it aligns with predefined standards.

-Our experiment starts with the creation of two language model instances: one using the `gpt-4-turbo-preview` model and the other utilising the `mixtral-8x7b-instruct` model.
-The choice is driven by Mixtral's proficiency in managing the `LLM User` and `Conversational Analyser` tasks.
-It offers a cost-effective alternative to the GPT-4 model.
-However, Mixtral struggles with function-based interactions, leading us to rely on the GPT-4 model for the assistant functionalities.
-Another reason for using Mixtral for the LLM User will be discussed later.
+The test begins with the creation of two language model instances: one employing the `gpt-4-turbo-preview` model and the other utilising the `mixtral-8x7b-instruct` model.
+We selected Mixtral because it efficiently orchestrates the `LLMUser` and the `ConversationalAnalyser` components, offering a more cost-effective solution than GPT-4.
+Nevertheless, due to Mixtral's limitations in handling function-based interactions, we employ the GPT-4 model for assistant functionalities. (another reason for using Mixtral for the LLM User will be discussed later).

 ```python
     gpt_4_llm = create_llm("GPT-4", "openai-gpt-4")